api-platform/docs/distribution/index.md

 All JavaScript components are also [available as standalone libraries](https://github.com/api-platform?language=javascript) installable with NPM or Yarn.

 **Note:** when installing API Platform this way, the API will be exposed as the `/api/` path.
 You need to open `http://localhost:8000/api/` to see the API documentation.
+If you are deploying API Platform directly on an Apache or Nginx webserver and getting a 404 error on opening this link, you will need to enable the [rewriting rules](https://symfony.com/doc/current/setup/web_server_configuration.html) for your specific webserver software.

 ## It's Ready!